-- The date that the privacy complaint was received; - A unique complaint number

-- The nature of the complaint - The date that the individual making the complaint was advised that the complaint will be investigated; - The personnel assigned to conducting the investigation; - The dates that the investigation was commenced and completed; - The recommendations arising from the investigation - The date that the individual making the privacy complaint was advised of the findings of the investigation and the measures taken, if any, in response to the privacy complaint.
+- The date that the privacy complaint was received; - A unique complaint number - The nature of the complaint - The date that the individual making the complaint was advised that the complaint will be investigated; - The personnel assigned to conducting the investigation; - The dates that the investigation was commenced and completed; - The recommendations arising from the investigation - The date that the individual making the privacy complaint was advised of the findings of the investigation and the measures taken, if any, in response to the privacy complaint; or the date that the individual was advised that the complaint will not be investigated.

-In addition the privacy document archives contain the complete documentation related to each complaint, consisting of the Privacy Compliance Challenge Form, the Complaint Investigation and Resolution Form, and the Letter of Complaint Resolution.
+In addition, the privacy document archives contain the complete documentation related to each complaint, consisting of the Privacy Compliance Challenge Form, the Complaint Investigation and Resolution Form, and the Letter of Complaint Resolution.